Random-Devil-with-internet/Year-12-3-Assignment/Evidence Guide.md

 ## Technology Theories

+The database that I uesed in my appulcation passes first normal from becauce all of the tables have primary keys, none of the

+The EDR of my database

+![Html The EDR of my database](https://github.com/Random-Devil-with-internet/Year-12-3-Assignment/blob/main/EDR.png)

 I used htmx    Ajackx And half star

-![Html The EDR of my database](https://github.com/Random-Devil-with-internet/Year-12-3-Assignment/blob/main/EDR.png)

 ## Testing Processes